nistur/8080bf/Readme.md

 would the challenge be otherwise
 - Use the rest of the space to make something cool

-At this stage my ASM has some embedded brainfuck code, 'borrowed' from a [stackexchange post](https://codegolf.stackexchange.com/questions/55422/hello-world/68494#68494), but this is just placeholder as I obviously want it to do something more fun.
+~~At this stage my ASM has some embedded brainfuck code, 'borrowed' from a [stackexchange post](https://codegolf.stackexchange.com/questions/55422/hello-world/68494#68494), but this is just placeholder as I obviously want it to do something more fun.~~ *The code golf Hello world is still provided in [the repository](src/hello.asm) however a simpler version from [esolangs](https://esolangs.org/wiki/Brainfuck) was used instead, as it didn't require negative cells*

 The compiler currently supports all 8 Brainfuck instructions, with input/output instructions mapping to IN 0 and OUT 0 respectively.
 This